Matthew-Dove/ShadowClone/README.md

 * If a file is deleted from the source directory, do we delete it from all targets too?
 What if it was an accident, or a virus?
 * If an existing file is modified, do we overwrite the targets with that same file, or do we version files? (i.e. modifying a text file to empty is equivalent to deleting it)
 * If the source directory is blown away, what does a restore look like?
+* How often should data be rewritten to prevent fading - 1/3/5 years?

 ### License